skykeeper0/ReactD-starter-kit/README.md

         Test React component

 P2: Initial setup
+    Build mongo data base with 3 seperate files dbConnection - set up connection: either local or online models - where all models are contained userModels - set up users collection in db with schema

-    Create controller for the user
+    Create controller for the user /
-    Create add user to data base in the controller Create look up user at database in the controller Test 2 above function with login page
+    Create add user to data base in the controller / Create look up user at database in the controller / Add password checking /

+    Test 2 above function with postman /
     Test 2 above function with ajax request

+    Build a sign up html page with react router?

     Rework
-    Set up test
+    Set up test for the controller
     Rework

-p2: Add cookie and authentication
+    result Have database and controller working
+p3: Build route with react router